puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Module manifests:

-* Must use two-space soft tabs,
+* Should use two-space soft tabs,
-* Must not use literal tab characters,
+* Should not use literal tab characters,
+* Must not mix spaces and tabs,
-* Must not contain trailing whitespace,
+* Should not contain trailing whitespace,
 * Must have trailing commas after all resource attributes and parameter definitions,
 * Should not exceed a 140-character line width,
 * Should leave one empty line between resources, except when using dependency chains, and